 No, there is no state license requirement for home inspectors in Michigan at the current time.
-There are only 2 professional societies that provide meaningful certification – ASHi and InterNACHI.
+There are only 2 professional societies that provide meaningful certification – ASHI and InterNACHI.
 Many inspectors that say they follow the ASHI standards of practice, but are not members or trying to achieve certification.
-Be wary of a home inspector that takes a training course and says he’s “certified” because it really means nothing.
-You can verify if an inspector is an ASHI member or is certified at homeinspector.org and for InterNACHI members go to nachi.org.
+You can verify if an inspector is an ASHI member or is certified at www.ASHI.org and for InterNACHI members go to nachi.org.

 - Should I trust a referral from my real estate agent?

 In most cases yes.
 Real estate agents see a variety of home inspectors in action and can assess their level of competence.
 If your realtor is trustworthy, they will refer a company that provides a thorough inspection.
 Be aware that some realtors are most interested in seeing their deals go through smoothly, and might prefer an inexperienced home inspector who may not be as thorough.
 This is why buyers should personally schedule the inspection and get all your questions answered.